diy laser cutter engraver

 There’s also the fantastic camera capture feature which automatically takes and uploads a picture of the workpiece and uploads it to the Snapmaker Luban software as a canvas.
 You can then easily engrave the image shown in the software with just one click.

-We were still able to cut through around 1.5mm-thick wood with the standard laser toolhead however, creating this wooden gift box shown below:
+Even without the 10W laser accessory, you can still cut through 1.5mm-thick wood with the standard 1.6W laser toolhead, as you can see in this wooden gift box shown below:

 This DIY laser engraver kit is available in three different sizes – 160x160x145mm, 230x250x235mm, and 320x350x330 – so you can save some cash if you only need a small working area.